benedictlouis/Bookshelf-new/README.md

 # Bookshelf
-Bookshelf is a web application that helps you manage your favorite books.
-With Bookshelf you can add, view, update, and delete books from your personal collection.
+Bookshelf is a web application that utilizes the Google Books API to provide users with access to a vast collection of books.
+It also includes a feature that allows users to create their own book collections.
 ## Tech Stack

 ### Frontend